rohit-kumawat12/random-jokes-chrome-extension/README.md

 ## Introduction

 This Chrome extension brings a smile to your browsing experience with a simple click.
-Get a random dad joke with just a click of the extension icon, courtesy of the "Random Jokes Chrome Extension" Chrome extension.
+Get a random joke with just a click of the extension icon, courtesy of the "Random Jokes Chrome Extension" Chrome extension.

 ## Disclaimer